Enalean/tuleap-documentation-en/languages/en/administration-guide/users-management/security/user-authentication/openidconnect.rst

 You can monitor what's happening by looking at :ref:`LDAP and OpenID Connect logs <platform_logs>`:

-OpenID Connect will complain if is not found in userinfo route:
+OpenID Connect will complain if ``preferred_name`` is not found in the userinfo route:

 .. sourcecode::